jglauche/jglauche.de/posts/misc/2015-08-19-cccamp-post-con-depression.md

 **Do wonderful stuff.
 Encourage people.
 Be excellent to people.
 Document.
 Teach.**

-I had been hiding for so many years behind my computer.
-I've been taking huge steps this year and I'll continue to do so.
+I have been hiding for so many years behind my computer.
+I've been taking huge steps this year and I'll continue to do so, with pride and courage.

 [CCCamp]: https://events.ccc.de/camp/2015/wiki/Main_Page